Liberdus/validator-dashboard/README.md

 This guide will walk you through the process of installing and running a Liberdus Validator Node on your system.
 Please follow the steps below carefully.

+If you run into any issues you can ask questions in the 'help' channel of the [Liberdus Discord](https://liberdus.com/discord/).

 ## Hardware Requirements

 The minimum requirements are: